Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 LIKELY SAFE

 Propylene glycol is a solvent and preservative in foods and cosmetics.
-Generally safe though may accumulate in pregnant women due to lower enzyme levels; typical exposures appear safe.
+Propylene glycol is likely safe at typical exposure levels, although it may accumulate more readily during pregnancy because of lower enzyme levels.

 bht